Beating Fabry-P\'erot interference pattern in a magnonic scattering junction in the graphene quantum Hall ferromagnet: Model and phase diagram

 We consider a $\nu=-1|0|-1$ magnonic Fabry-P\'erot interference setup as shown in Fig. \ref{fig:scat_set}.
 A magnon is injected at $\nu=-1$ in the left region, it is scattered at the interfaces with the $\nu=0$ central region of length $L$, and the transmission probability $T$ is measured in the $\nu=-1$ right region.
 Due to particle-hole symmetry, the setup is equivalent to $\nu=1|0|1$, and our choice is simply guided by illustration purposes.
-We investigate the magnon transmission as a function of the phases formed in the two types of filling factor [see phase diagram of Fig. \ref{fig:LLSW}.a)].
+We investigate the magnon transmission as a function of the phases formed in the two types of region [see phase diagram of Fig. \ref{fig:LLSW}.a)].

 At filling factor $\nu=\pm1$, the SU(4) ferromagnet is composed of four phases: two ferromagnetic and two entangled ones\cite{Lian2016,Lian2017,SuppMat}.
-For simplicity, we consider only the two spin ferromagnetic phases with different accompanying pseudospin polarization (Fig. \ref{fig:LLSW} and supplementary material\cite{SuppMat}).
+For simplicity, we consider only the two spin ferromagnetic phases with different accompanying pseudospin polarization (Fig. \ref{fig:LLSW}).
+In the ferromagnetic charge density wave phase (F-CDW) phase, the electrons are polarized in one valley and thus on a single sublattice ($|F\rangle=|K\uparrow\rangle$) whereas in the ferromagnetic Kekul\'e-distorted (F-KD) phase, the pseudospin is in a coherent superposition of the two valleys [$|F\rangle=\frac{1}{\sqrt{2}}(|K\rangle+e^{i\phi}|K'\rangle)|\uparrow\rangle$].
 Since the $\nu=\pm1$ phases are spin \textit{and} pseudospin polarized, when matching the $\nu=-1$ region with $\nu=0$, we shall refer to the $\nu=\pm1$ phases either by their spin polarization (F) or their pseudospin polarization (CDW or KD).
-At $\nu=0$ (charge neutrality), there are also four phases which have all been observed experimentally in different setups : (i) two fully or partially spin polarized phases, the ferromagnetic F\cite{Veyrat2020b,Young2014} and the CAF\cite{Young2014} phases, and (ii) two pseudospin polarized phases, the CDW \cite{Coissard2022} and the KD \cite{Li2019,Liu2022} phase.
-These phases encountered are highly sample-dependent.
+At $\nu=0$ (charge neutrality), there are also four phases\cite{Kharitonov2012,SuppMat} which have all been observed experimentally in different setups : (i) two fully or partially spin polarized phases, the ferromagnetic\cite{Veyrat2020b} (F) and canted antiferromagnetic\cite{Young2014} (CAF) phases, and (ii) two pseudospin polarized phases, the CDW \cite{Coissard2022} and the KD \cite{Li2019,Liu2022} phase.
+As mentioned above, which of these phases is encountered is highly sample-dependent.
+From a theoretical point of view, one expects the SU(4)-ferromagnetic phase to be fixed by subleading energy scales below the SU(4)-invariant Coulomb interaction.
+The first one to mention is the Zeeman effect $\Delta_Z$ which favors a spin polarization in the direction of the magnetic field.
+Furthermore, an underlying boron-nitride substrate may induce a sublattice potential $\Delta_{AB}$ in the graphene sheet that acts as a Zeeman effect on the valley pseudospin.
+Finally, one needs to take into account local pseudospin anisotropies $u_z$ and $u_\perp$ originating from shortrange electron-electron interactions, or electron-phonon coupling\cite{Alicea2006,Nomura2009,Kharitonov2012}.
+We will show in the following that the observable beating patterns and threshold energies observed in our magnonic Fabry-Pérot may provide experimental insight into their values.